Frequently Asked Questions

 WHAT WILL RESIDENTIAL LIFE BE LIKE?

 You will live on campus at Bentley University.
 We eat in the university cafeteria, sleep in the dorms and work in the classrooms.
-You will live in an apartment with four to six other students, sharing a bathroom, living room and small kitchen.
+You will live in an apartment with three to five other students, sharing a bathroom, living room and small kitchenette.
 You will share a bedroom with one other student.
 We ask admitted students for their preferences for gender-assigned rooms.
 In general, bedrooms will be single gender, and shared spaces may be any gender.
 We aim to assign bedrooms with ages and interests in mind.

 The Bentley University cafeteria caters for a variety of dietary needs, and we may be able to accommodate medical requests for single bedrooms when supported by a doctor's note.